lammps/lammps/doc/include-file-conventions.md

-In the implementation files (typically, those would have the same base name as the corresponding header with a .cpp extension instead of .h) include statments should follow the "include what you use" principle.
+In the implementation files (typically, those would have the same base name as the corresponding header with a .cpp extension instead of .h) include statements should follow the "include what you use" principle.

 ### Order of Include Statements